Fake Door Testing: What Is It and How to Make An Effective Fake Door Test

 Fake door testing (also known as painted-door testing) is a lean technique to quickly test the viability of new ideas before committing resources to their development.

-It is used to gauge customer interest in a product, feature, or service that doesn’t actually exist, but which you might be considering.
+It is used to gauge customer interest in a product, feature, or service that doesn’t exist, but that you might be considering.

 How does a fake door test work (and why)?